singlakdeepak/funcConn/funcConnGUI/README.md

 Ascending, Descending or Interleaved order.
 You can also provide a Slice Time Correction file in the same format as that of FSL.

 ### Motion Correction
-This option corrects the motion of the brain during the scan and calls FSL's MCFLIRT command at the backend.
+This option corrects the motion of the brain during the scan and calls FSL&rsquo;s MCFLIRT command at the backend.
     * BET Brain Extraction
     * Spatial Smoothing using SUSAN
     * Temporal filtering with both High Pass as well as low pass or BandPass
     * Intensity Normalization